earksiinni/omniauth-openid-connect/README.md

   e.g. `issuer: "https://myprovider.com"`
   It means to get configuration from "https://myprovider.com/.well-known/openid-configuration".

+Please note that this strategy uses the Rails session mechanism to keep track of the `state` and `nonce` parameters, both of which are generated during the request phase and verified during the callback phase.
+If you are creating an API-driven app, you must make sure that the session gets passed from the request phase to the callback phase (i.e., if you're using the Rails default cookie-based session store, you must not forget to catch the session cookie from the request phase and feed it back to your back end during the callback phase).

 For the full low down on OpenID Connect, please check out [the spec](http://openid.net/specs/openid-connect-core-1_0.html).